Psykotikism/Mutant_Tanks/INFORMATION.md

 		"Custom"
 		{
 			// Enable Mutant Tanks custom configuration.
+			// Note: This setting cannot be changed in custom config files.
 			// --
 			// 0: OFF
 			// 1: ON
 			"Enable Custom Configs"			"0"

 			// The type of custom config that Mutant Tanks creates.
+			// Note: This setting cannot be changed in custom config files.
 			// --
 			// Add up numbers together for different results.
 			// --